BlankSHC/ISSP/README.md

 mujoco-py == 2.0.2.8
 d4rl == 1.1

-### Training
+### Training and evaluating

-See below examples on how to train OBAC on a single task (e.g. antmaze-large-diverse-v2).
+See below examples on how to train ISSP on a single task (e.g. antmaze-large-diverse-v2).

 ```python
 python main.py --env antmaze-large-diverse-v2